diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **API Gateway**
 A pattern that acts as a single entry point for microservices, handling request routing, response aggregation, authentication, logging, and rate limiting.

+**API Keys**
+An authentication method where a unique key is assigned to clients for identifying and authenticating API requests.

 **Architecture Review**
 The practice of documenting architecture decisions, trade-offs, and principles for communication and improvement.